My Long Goodbye

-"My Long Goodbye" is the 15th episode of season six of the American comedy-drama Scrubs.
-It aired on April 5, 2007 on NBC.
-It was written by Dave Tennant and directed by Victor Nelli, Jr. It is noteworthy for being the last regular episode featuring Aloma Wright as Laverne Roberts, a regular recurring character since the pilot episode.
+"My Long Goodbye" is the fifteenth episode of the sixth season and 132rd overall episode of the American television sitcom Scrubs.
+It originally aired on April 5, 2007 on NBC, and was written by Dave Tennant and directed by Victor Nelli, Jr. It is noteworthy for being the last regular episode featuring Aloma Wright as Laverne Roberts, a regular recurring character since the pilot episode.

 A direct sequel to "My No Good Reason", it depicts each cast member saying their goodbyes to coworker Laverne, who is in a non-responsive coma due to injuries she sustained in a car accident, and whose life support will soon be turned off by her family.
 The title of the episode refers to Carla Espinosa's (Judy Reyes) difficulty in saying goodbye to Laverne, ghostly visions of whom appear to Carla to encourage her in this endeavor.

 The episode was well-received, with critics praising Reyes's performance and the emotional drama of the story.
 The episode won the Humanitas Prize, for the second time in the series history.

 Plot

 Sacred Heart's staff starts saying goodbye to Laverne, who suffered terminal injuries after getting into a car accident.
 However, Carla Espinosa tells everyone that Laverne could still pull through.
 In deep denial, Carla hallucinates that she sees Laverne's spirit following her around and talking to her.

 The whole staff is heart-broken when Laverne's latest CT scans arrive; she's brain dead.
 Laverne's family decides to take her off life support, and one by one the main characters say their own goodbyes to Laverne.
 Carla, in the end, learns from Laverne's spirit that she must say goodbye to the people she cares for before she loses her chance, and says her own tearful goodbye to Laverne.
 As Carla walks out of the room and collapses in tears in Turk's arms, Laverne finally dies and her spirit passes away.

 Meanwhile, Dr. Cox confides in J.D. that he doesn't want people to know of his daughter's birth because it will be associated with Laverne's death, but still tells Jordan that he has told others.
 Jordan becomes suspicious because no one has come to congratulate her other than J.D.
 Even when Laverne passes away, Jordan still does not get admirers, and in desperation she declares an ecstatic J.D. the child's godfather and agrees to name her baby Jennifer Dylan (J.D.).

 Cox, Elliot, Turk, Carla, Kelso, and the Janitor go to the bar to toast Laverne's memory.
-Elliot congrats Cox on the new baby and ponders that the room must by a madhouse, only for Cox to remember and reveal that the only people who know are at the bar with him.
+Elliot congratulates Cox on the new baby and ponders that the room must be a madhouse, only for Cox to remember and reveal that the only people who know are at the bar with him.
 He brushes it off, thinking nothing bad will come of it, unaware of what Jordan did.